CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/01-createtable-Intro.md

-Before we start working on our business scenario lets create test table with one field.
+Before we start working on our business scenario lets review what documentation states regarding create table

-To create a new table in PostgreSQL, you use the CREATE TABLE statement.
+- To create a new table in PostgreSQL, you use the CREATE TABLE statement.

-**Create table
-**Insert a row**
-**Review data**
+- CREATE TABLE will create a new, initially empty table in the current database.
+The table will be owned by the user issuing the command.

+- The name of the table must be distinct from the name of any other table, sequence, index, view, or foreign table in the same schema.

+- A constraint is an SQL object that helps define the set of valid values in the table in various ways.

+Let's create test table with one field, Insert a row and Review data.

-Go ahead and execute the following SQL statement in the console.
+Execute the following SQL statement in the console.

 ```postgresql
 CREATE TABLE test_table (name varchar);